MrDave1999/quotes-backend/README.md

 ```
 POST - /api/v1/login
 ```
-The credentials must be specified in the body of the application, for example:
+The credentials must be specified in the body of the request, for example:
 ```json
 {
     "username": "admin",